 Can I pay my ticket with a check or credit card?

-You may pay with cash, cashier’s check, money order, Visa, Discover or MasterCard.
-Payment by credit card is not accepted over the phone.
+You may pay with cash, cashier’s check, money order, Visa, Discover, MasterCard, debit or credit card.

 Can I get a continuance?